Matro2008/Matro2008/README.md

-##  🙋‍♂️ Hi, i'm Matrone Gabriele,Itis Majorana,Software developer, especially focused on C#,HTML,CSS,JavaScript
+- ## 🙋‍♂️ Hi, I'm Matrone Gabriele, ITIS Majorana, Software developer, especially focused on C#, HTML, CSS, JavaScript

-🚀 Passionate C# Developer | Exploring Code, Building Solutions
+- 🚀 Passionate C# Developer | Exploring Code, Building Solutions

-💡 Junior Developer Focused on C# | Always Learning, Always Creating
+- 💡 Junior Developer Focused on C# | Always Learning, Always Creating

-🔥 Coding Enthusiast & C# Developer | Check Out My Projects!
+- 🔥 Coding Enthusiast & C# Developer | Check Out My Projects!

-👨‍💻 C# Developer in Training | Driven by Curiosity and Innovation
+- 👨‍💻 C# Developer in Training | Driven by Curiosity and Innovation

-🌟 Aspiring Software Developer | Specializing in C# and Problem Solving
+- 🌟 Aspiring Software Developer | Specializing in C# and Problem Solving

+-

-#**👋 Hi!
+- # **👋 Hi!
 I'm Gabriele**

-Computer Science student at ITIS Majorana
+- Computer Science student at ITIS Majorana

-Passionate about coding and technology, always happy to help others.
+- Passionate about coding and technology, always happy to help others.

-##**💻 Technical Skills**
+- ## **💻 Technical Skills**

-Languages: C#, HTML, CSS, JavaScript
+- Languages: C#, HTML, CSS, JavaScript

-Technologies: Web Development, Desktop Applications, UI Design
+- Technologies: Web Development, Desktop Applications, UI Design

-##**🚀 Career Goals**
+- ## **🚀 Career Goals**

-To become a professional developer and turn my passion for coding into a career.
+- To become a professional developer and turn my passion for coding into a career.

-##**🤝 Teamwork & Support**
+- ## **🤝 Teamwork & Support**

-I enjoy working in a team and supporting others, creating a collaborative learning environment.
+- I enjoy working in a team and supporting others, creating a collaborative learning environment.

-##**🎯 Projects & Learning**
+- ## **🎯 Projects & Learning**

-I'm currently deepening my skills in:
+- I'm currently deepening my skills in:

-Software development
+- Software development

-Algorithms
+- Algorithms

-Web technologies
+- Web technologies

-##**🍝🏋️‍♂️ Free Time**
+- ## **🍝🏋️‍♂️ Free Time**

-I love cooking and challenging myself with new recipes.
+- I love cooking and challenging myself with new recipes.

-When I’m not coding, I’m probably at the gym or learning something new.
+- When I’m not coding, I’m probably at the gym or learning something new.

-##**🌐 Follow Me**
+- ## **🌐 Follow Me**

-Check out my progress and the projects I’m working on here on GitHub!
+- Check out my progress and the projects I’m working on here on GitHub!

-Se vuoi anche una versione più compatta per la sezione “bio” del profilo, posso aiutarti a crearne una!